How to Find Internships for College Graduates

 Opportunities: You might be wondering what is the difference between experience and opportunities.
 Opportunities are similar to experience, but much more specific.
 For example, an opportunity in your internship might come in the form of a project that you plan and execute (maybe it would be a donor cultivation cocktail party).
 Or maybe you would have the chance to travel in order to help your supervisor’s presentation at a conference.
 Opportunities are the small things that are actually huge and will help you when you actually start seeking a full-time position in the future.
 These are the specific things you will be able to reference on your résumé and in an interview.

 Goals: As you begin searching for the right internship after graduation, you need to consider what are your career goals and aspirations.
 Where do you see yourself in five years?
 What type of work do you hope to be doing?
 What kind of lifestyle do you want?
 Ask yourself these types of questions, and then make sure your internship will help you get started down that road.
 You also need to have goals in mind for the internship.
-What skills do you want o acquire as a result of your internship?
+What skills do you want to acquire as a result of your internship?
 What do you want to learn?
-What kinds of opportunities would you like to take advantage?
+Of what kinds of opportunities would you like to take advantage?
 To be really satisfactory, you need to communicate these goals to your supervisor and plan how to achieve them.

 Pay: Because you are going to be participating in an internship, you should not expect to be paid much or at all.
 Intern pay varies depending on the company or organization, the number of hours required of you, and the kind of work you will be asked to do.
 In some cases, companies simply do not provide you with any sort of compensation.
 For most recent graduates, this is not an option.
 However, if the internship will help you down the line, and if you can make it work, then it may not be an issue for you to intern for free.
 For others, you need to make sure you find an internship that provides you with the experience you need and enough money to make it worth it.